 Driving to Chabot Space & Science Center

 To get there, you will likely need to drive.
 However, it’s a lovely drive up through the winding roads in Redwood Regional Park.
 Trees grow over the roadways, and ancient towering Redwoods block out sunlight.
 Even the drive to reach Chabot feels like a journey into the past.
 A greener option would be to carpool with friends, if possible.
 Once you arrive, there is ample, free, covered parking.
 I see you minivan parents packing in all those kids, and all that gear in the elements.
 Thank you Chabot for not charging for parking!

 Watch outs while visiting Chabot Space and Science Center

-- While the building is an innovative green building, is it open and airy.
-My girls and I stay in jackets during our visits.
+- While the building is an innovative green building, it is open and airy.
 It’s also about ten degrees cooler up in the Redwoods, so dress in layers.

 Other considerations for visiting Chabot Space and Science